 1.7.1.
-Regulation 14(4)(a) of the EIA Regulations requires that ES are prepared by competent experts and Regulation 14(4)(b) mandates an accompanying statement outlining relevant expertise and qualifications.
-SEGRO has appointed a team of specialists to undertake the assessment and produce this ES and the supporting technical information.
-This team comprises of experts in their professional fields and is summarised in Table 1.2:
+Regulation 14(4)(a) of the EIA Regulations requires that environmental statements are prepared by competent experts and Regulation 14(4)(b) mandates an accompanying statement outlining relevant expertise and qualifications.
+The Applicant has appointed a team of specialists to undertake the assessment and produce this ES and the supporting technical information.
+This team comprises of experts in their professional fields and is summarised in Table 1.2 below: